davidhuser/odroid-server/README.md

 ### Plex

 - Install Plex: https://dev2day.de/plex-media-server-arm/ for armv7 - see `uname -i`
-- Enable remote access - set manual port to `80`
+- Enable remote access - set manual port to `32400`
+- In router, set port forwarding for ports `32400` to IP of server for TCP connections

 ### syncthing